 - 1. Under 'Configuration→Policies and Access Control→Authentication Sources', create a new 'Azure Active Directory' internal source - a.
 Client ID: the 'Client ID' that was displayed while configuring the 'PacketFence' app inside Azure - b.
 Client Secret: the secret you created inside the 'PacketFence' app in Azure AD - c.
 Tenant ID: the 'Tenant ID' that was displayed while configuring the 'PacketFence' app inside Azure - d.
+User Groups URL: the API Url where to verify the groupmembership - e.
 Add any authentication or administration rules and then save the source